wharton/django-cybersource-hosted-checkout/README.md

             add_course_for_user(transaction.course, transaction.user, request)
             messages.success(
                 request,
-                'Your payment was successful and the course has been added.
-Happy trading!', )
+                'Your payment was successful and the course has been added.', )
             transaction.save()
         else: